-We want to help our Volume Licensing customers get answers to their top product licensing questions.
-We have collected the top product licensing questions that our Microsoft support teams receive.
+As a Volume Licensing customer, we want to help you get answers to your top product licensing questions.
+We have collected the top product licensing questions which our Microsoft support teams receive.

 Windows Client OS

-Downgrade rights (rights to use a prior version of a product) are granted as part of all the Volume Licensing agreements.
-However, you need to refer to the Microsoft Product List for particular downgrade paths for specific products because they may have migrated to other products or other editions.
+Downgrade rights (rights to use a prior version of a product) are granted as part of all the Volume Licensing Agreements.
+However, you need to refer to the Microsoft Product List for particular downgrade paths for specific products since they may have migrated to other products or other editions.

 For more information, see the Volume Licensing Brief for Downgrade Rights.

-No. Downgrade rights grant the end user the right to use prior versions of Microsoft software, not other editions of the software released at the same time, unless explicitly stated in the Product Use Rights or Product List (that is, Windows Server 2012 R2 Datacenter and Standard, SQL Server 2012 R2 Enterprise/Business Intelligence/Standard).
+No. Downgrade rights grant the end user with the right to use prior versions of Microsoft software, not other editions of the software released at the same time unless explicitly stated in the Product Use Rights or Product List (i.e. Windows Server 2008 R2 Enterprise/Datacenter, SQL Server 2008 R2 Enterprise/Datacenter).

-Note that Microsoft makes a distinction between the terms "version" and "edition" when referring to product licenses.
-The term "edition" means different functional offerings within a product family that are usually released at the same time (for example, Office Professional Plus 2013 and Office Standard 2013).
+Please note that Microsoft makes a distinction between the term "version" and "edition" when referring to product licenses.
+The term "edition" means different functional offerings within a product family that are usually released at the same time (e.g. Office Professional Plus 2010 and Office Standard 2010).
 The term "version" refers to different generations of a product family.
-Downgrade rights between the current generation (N), the prior generation (N-1), and the generation prior to that (N-2) are limited to the same functional editions within each version (for example, Windows 8 Pro downgrades to Windows 7 Professional).
+Downgrade rights between the current generation (N), the prior generation (N-1) and the generation prior to that (N-2) are limited to the same functional editions within each version (e.g. Windows 7 Professional downgrades to Windows Vista Business).

-Although you have the right to downgrade products, the Microsoft Volume Licensing Service Center (VLSC) generally provides download access only to the current (N) and the prior version (N-1) of products.
+While you have the right to downgrade products, in general, the Microsoft Volume Licensing Service Center (VLSC) provides download access only to the current (N) and the prior version (N-1) of products.
 Note: In addition to VLSC download software access, all Volume Licensing customers can choose to purchase physical media (CD/DVD) copies of their licensed software through their Microsoft reseller.

-Yes, you may use Volume Licensing media and a VLK to reimage the OEM PCs if you have a Volume Licensing agreement.
-If you are an Open customer, you must purchase at least one Windows Professional Upgrade license under the Open License authorization number to obtain the media and VLK(s).
+Yes, you may use Volume Licensing Media and a VLK to reimage those OEM PCs if you have a Volume Licensing agreement.
+Note, if you are an Open customer, you must purchase at least one Windows Professional Upgrade license under their Open License authorization number to obtain the media and VLK(s).

 For more information, download the Volume Licensing Brief for Reimaging Rights.

-To confirm when products were made available, review the Microsoft Volume Licensing Product List.
+You can confirm when products were made available in the Microsoft Volume Licensing Product List.

-To confirm successive versions of products and particular Software Assurance migration paths for products that have migrated to other products or other editions, review the Microsoft Volume Licensing Product List.
+You can confirm successive versions of products and particular SA migration paths for products which have migrated to other products or other editions in the Microsoft Volume Licensing Product List.

-Yes, you can attach standalone Software Assurance coverage to an OEM/Retail product license, but you must do so within 90 days of purchasing the OEM/Retail (FPP; full packaged product) product license.
-This option is available only for particular products through particular Volume Licensing programs.
-For details, see the Microsoft Volume Licensing Product List.
+Yes, you can attach standalone SA coverage in this case but only within 90 days after you purchase an OEM/Retail (FPP – Full Packaged Product) product license.
+This option is only available for particular products through particular Volume Licensing Programs.
+See Microsoft Volume Licensing Product List for details.

 You are limited in how often you can assign your licenses.
-Volume Licensing product licenses can be reassigned to other devices every 90 days, not more frequently.
-If the software will be used for the benefit of the contractors and not your organization then the contractors need to purchase their own licenses or explore other types of short-term software subscription licenses.
+Volume Licensing product licenses can only be reassigned to other devices every 90 days, not more frequently.
+If the software will be used for the benefit of the contractors and not your organization then the contractor needs to purchase their own licenses or optionally explore other types of short-term software subscription licenses.

 No. The use of the software is limited to one user at any given time.
-This includes the use of Roaming Rights (see below); while the primary user is accessing roaming rights, no other user is permitted to use the actual licensed device.
-For more information, see the Volume Licensing brief Licensing Windows Desktop Operating System for Use with Virtual Machine Technologies (PDF, 453 KB).
+For more information, please see the Volume Licensing Brief Licensing Windows Desktop Operating System for Use with Virtual Machine Technologies.

-No. Rental Rights licenses are special, supplemental licenses for purchase by PC rental or leasing companies that buy and continue to own fleets of PCs.
-They are not designed for end-user customers.
+No. End-user customers do not buy Rental Rights licenses.
+These special, supplemental licenses are for purchase by PC rental or leasing companies which buy and continue to own fleets of PCs.
 Learn more about Rental Rights.